If you are planning on travelling with us this year, the following additional information may help you enjoy your day:

-On leaving Imber, our buses carry on to Gore Cross (on the Salisbury-Devizes Road) where they continue either to Brazen Bottom, the Lavingtons and New Zealand Farm Camp; or through Tilshead to the small village of Chitterne.
+On leaving Imber, our buses carry on to Gore Cross (on the Salisbury-Devizes road) where they continue either to New Zealand Farm Camp; Brazen Bottom and the Lavingtons, or through Tilshead to the small village of Chitterne.
 All the buses are designed to meet up at Gore Cross to allow passengers to swap between them (and to take a few photographs), so it is easy to visit several villages in one day.

 Can I get on or off at other places ?

 Yes.
 The Imberbuses will stop at all bus stops along the route and also at any safe place along the military roads where no bus stops exist – just signal clearly to the driver as the bus approaches or if you are on the bus, tell the conductor in plenty of time where you want to get off.
-However if you are planning to leave a bus at a remote location, please check the timetable carefully for details of the next bus, as we would hate to leave anyone stranded.
+However if you are planning to leave a bus at a remote location, please check the timetable carefully for details of the last bus, as we would hate to leave anyone stranded.
 Please also remember that in the military area, all areas other than the road are out of bounds, however interesting and inviting they may look!

 Are any of the buses wheelchair accessible ?

-Although most of the Imberbuses are vintage ones with steps, we try to arrange for a few newer ones with wheelchair spaces to operate between Warminster and Imber as well.
+Although most of the Imberbuses are vintage ones with steps, there will be a few newer ones with wheelchair spaces operating between Warminster and Imber as well.
 However be aware that the conditions at Imber are not ideal for wheelchairs and the path up to the church is quite steep in places.
-If you wish to travel with a wheelchair on the Imberbus service, please contact us a few weeks before the event so that we can tell you times that the wheelchair accessible buses will operate.
+If you wish to travel with a wheelchair on the Imberbus service, please contact us during the summer so that we can tell you times that the wheelchair accessible buses will operate.